stanislaw/SoftwareDesignHeuristics/README.md

 - Ignorance Heuristics.
 Bad code comes from ignorance, not from evil will, inspite of the fact that both bad code and evil will share ignorance as their root.
 Sometimes it helps a lot to wear imaginary ignorance hat to understand an intention behind a code you're reading.

 - Crash Early Heuristics.
 If you know how to not program defensively in a particular situation go ahead!
 Otherwise make your code to Crash Early to catch bugs as early as possible: use sensible assertions and stress edge-cases with tests.
 See [Some notes C in 2016: Code offensively](http://blog.erratasec.com/2016/01/some-notes-c-in-2016.html#.VtGEKBg7T5c) and [Spotify engineering culture (part 2): "We aim to mistakes faster than anyone else"](https://labs.spotify.com/2014/09/20/spotify-engineering-culture-part-2/).

+- Fast Feedback Heuristics.
+Getting feedback fast is essential for an engineer.
+The two great ways of getting feedback fast are test-driven development and debugging techniques.
+When you come to a new project, first of all learn how to run existing and write new tests and also learn how can you debug things the fastest way (can be a real debugger, or just "console.log()").

 ### Complexity